cheminfo/peaks-similarity/README.md

  * bottomWidth : bottom width of the trapezoid (default: 2)
  * topWidth : top width of the trapezoid (default: 1)
  * trapezoid : Should we use overlapping of trapezoids surface (default: false).
 If trapezoid is false it is based only on peaks and not surface.
+ * common: Only take the common part of the array based on the bottomWidth of the trapezoid

 ## License